Get E-Book

 export class Router { /* ... */ }

-These declarations create named exports called PORT, startServer, and Router.
-The module can also declare the bindings first and export them later:
+Those declarations create named exports called PORT, startServer, and Router.

 js